 Over many years, the right atrium enlarges because blood flow through the narrowed valve opening is partially blocked, increasing the volume of blood in the atrium.
 In turn, this increased volume causes an increase in pressure in the veins bringing blood back to the heart from the body (except the lungs).
 However, the right ventricle shrinks, because the amount of blood entering it from the right atrium is reduced.

 Symptoms are usually mild.
 They include palpitations (awareness of heartbeats), a fluttering discomfort in the neck, cold skin, and fatigue.
 Abdominal discomfort may result if the increased pressure in the veins causes the liver to enlarge.

-Through a stethoscope, doctors may hear the characteristic murmur of tricuspid stenosis.
-A chest x-ray shows that the right atrium is enlarged.
-Echocardiography (see Echocardiography and Other Ultrasound Procedures) can produce an image of the narrowed valve opening and show the amount of blood passing through the valve, so that the severity of the stenosis can be determined.
-Electrocardiography (ECG—see Electrocardiography) shows changes indicating that the right atrium is strained.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+It uses no x-rays.
+Ultrasonography of the heart (echocardiography) is one of... read more can produce an image of the narrowed valve opening and show the amount of blood passing through the valve, so that the severity of the stenosis can be determined.
+Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
+This record, the electrocardiogram (also known as an ECG)... read more (ECG) shows changes indicating that the right atrium is strained.